 Some would say that this is the best approach as the market could regulate itself, and talent can decide whether to take on the work.
 Others say that prevailing wages are a form of insurance over predatory companies, which take advantage of the labor market disparity to underpay top talent grossly.

 Illinois, Massachusetts, Nebraska, New York, Texas, and Oregon do not have a minimum threshold for project price that qualifies for a prevailing wage.
 Other states (California, Rhode Island, Hawaii, and New Jersey) have low thresholds of $2,000 or less.

 Of course, California is often extremely specific in its laws as it is the state with the largest number of people.
 Generally, the prevailing wage threshold holds firm at $1,000 or greater, but it is noted that the threshold increase to $25,000 for construction work and $15,000 for repair or maintenance.

-Some of the laws are enacted due to ongoing situations which affect the economy.
-For example, California's construction labor market would be unfair to subject it to a low threshold, as wage ranges can vary greatly in this industry at an entry-level.
-If prevailing wages were to take hold, general laborers that are hired for a simple job might need to be compensated at exorbitant rates, which would negatively affect the federal market for that industry.
-Furthermore, California enjoys some of the highest real estate inventory turnover, further requiring the state to pass legislation around thresholds for home repairs and residential renovations.
+Some laws are enacted due to ongoing situations affecting the economy.
+For example, California's construction labor market would be unfair to subject to a low threshold, as wage ranges can vary greatly in this industry at an entry level.
+If prevailing wages were to take hold, general laborers hired for a simple job might need to be compensated at exorbitant rates, which would negatively affect the federal market for that industry.
+Furthermore, California enjoys some of the highest real estate inventory turnovers, further requiring the state to pass legislation around thresholds for home repairs and residential renovations.